-On at least one occasion, however, the Court of Appeals has appeared to contemplate a procedure by which both back pay and front pay were submitted to the jury.
-61 In Squires v.
+procedure by which both back pay and front pay were submitted to the jury.
+In Squires v.
 Bonser, the Court of Appeals held that the district court abused its discretion in denying reinstatement.
 Squires v.
 Bonser, 54 F.3d 168, 176 (3d Cir.
 1995).
 Because an order granting reinstatement would render an award of front pay inappropriate, the court remanded for a new trial on compensatory damages.
 See id. at 177.
 The court's discussion evinced an assumption that the compensatory damages determination would include back pay.
 See id. at 176 n.15 (noting that in the previous trial the trial judge instructed the jury that the "[p]laintiff is entitled to be compensated for any wages that you find that he lost up to this date, or any wages that you find that he may lose in the future"); id. at 176 n.16 ("[A]sking the jury for a lump-sum award which includes front-pay when the plaintiff also seeks reinstatement. . . . wastes judicial resources in that if reinstatement is awarded a retrial is then required to parcel out the damages into component parts (i.e., front-pay versus back-pay).").

-If the back pay issue is submitted to the jury, 62 the court could draft an instruction on that issue by making appropriate adaptations to Instruction 5.4.3 (concerning back pay under Title VII).
+If the back pay issue is submitted to the jury, the court could draft an instruction on that issue by making appropriate adaptations to Instruction 5.4.3 (concerning back pay under Title VII).

 Front pay.
-Reinstatement is preferred over front pay.63 The determination concerning from an individual defendant.
+Reinstatement is preferred over front pay.
+The determination concerning reinstatement is for the district court.
+If the district court determines that reinstatement is from an individual defendant.
 In a Section 1983 case that focused on official immunity, rather than on the right to a jury, the Court of Appeals stated that "[a]s to backpay and attorneys fees . . . a recovery against individual defendants would be in the nature of damages, rather than as a part of the equitable remedy of reinstatement."
 Skehan v.
 Board of Trustees of Bloomsburg State College, 501 F.2d 31, 43 (3d Cir.
 1974), judgment vacated on other grounds, 421 U.S. 983 (1975); see also Figueroa-Rodriguez v.
 Aquino, 863 F.2d 1037, 1043 n.7 (1st Cir.
 1988) ("To say that an 'individual capacity' defendant is liable for 'back pay' is a misnomer; he may be liable for compensatory damages in the same amount (plaintiff's lost wages), but such liability must first hurdle any applicable immunity defense.").

-$^{^{62}}$ Even if there is no right to a jury determination on back pay, the court could submit the issue by stipulation of the parties or for an advisory verdict.
+$^{62}$ Even if there is no right to a jury determination on back pay, the court could submit the issue by stipulation of the parties or for an advisory verdict.

-^{63 &}quot;[A] denial of reinstatement is unwarranted unless grounded in a rationale which is harmonious with the legislative goals of providing plaintiffs make-whole relief and deterring employers from unconstitutional conduct."
+63 &quot;[A] denial of reinstatement is unwarranted unless grounded in a rationale which is harmonious with the legislative goals of providing plaintiffs make-whole relief and deterring employers from unconstitutional conduct."
 Squires, 54 F.3d at 172. "[R]einstatement is the preferred remedy to cover the loss of future earnings. . . .
 However, reinstatement is not the exclusive remedy, because it is not always feasible. . . .
 When reinstatement is not appropriate, front pay is the alternate remedy."
 Feldman v.
-Philadelphia Housing Authority, 43 F.3d 823, 831 reinstatement is for the district court.64 If the district court determines that reinstatement is appropriate, then the district court should award reinstatement and should not permit the award of front pay.
+Philadelphia Housing Authority, 43 F.3d 823, 831 (3d Cir.
+1994), opinion amended by order (3d Cir.
+1995).